-Here are the 12 steps of assembly in a nutshell.
+Here are the bare-bones assembly steps:

 Put in place the inside thrust washer with the grooves facing the gears, not the case.
 Check to see that it sits well on the locating peg and flush against the casing.
 Now remove the thrust washer, dab some thick grease on the back and reinstall it as before.